tetcoin-legacy/tetcoin/README.md

 ----------------

 Tetcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+ - ~128 million total coins
+ - Pure mining distribution with no premine or ICO
  - 4 minute block targets
+ - Starting reward of 128 coins per block
  - subsidy halves in 544k blocks (~4 years)
- - ~128 million total coins
- - 128 coins per block
- - 2016 blocks to retarget difficulty
+ - Hourly Difficulty Retargeting
+ - Merged Mining Support Enabled

 For more information, as well as an immediately useable, binary version of the Tetcoin client sofware, see http://www.tetcoin.org.